-Welcome to this week’s edition of Submit Your Stories Sunday!
+Welcome to this week’s edition of Submit Your Stories Sunday.
 Every week I bring you a unique call for submissions to help you find a home for your stories or inspire a new one.
 Each call will contain a speculative element and will offer payment upon acceptance.
-Next, I’ll recommend a story to help inspire your submission and help newer writers understand how to fulfill a call’s thematic elements.
+Next, I’ll recommend a story to get you thinking about your own submission and to help newer writers understand how to fulfill a call’s thematic elements.

 This week we’re submitting storing to Space & Time and we’re listening to The Feline, the Witch, and the Universe by yours truly.

 Eligibility: speculative stories, including creative hybrids, up to 10k.

 Take Note: Space & Time has recently begun releasing an audio version of their magazine and writers are able to share these audio versions of their stories as they like.

 Payment Offered: $0.01 per word

 Traditionally I spend the week leading up to these posts reading through back issues to find the right story.
 However, as Space & Time does not publish their stories to read online for free (and there is nothing at all wrong with that – I just don’t want a paywall for struggling writers here) I’m going to flip things around.
 I am a fan of Space & Time and I think they are a wonderful market to work with so I want to show them off to you.
 So instead of reading someone else’s story, this week we’re going to listen to the audio version of my story published in Space & Time‘s December 2019 issue, The Feline, the Witch, and the Universe.
 Click here to go listen to that on my soundcloud.

 This is the awkward bit where I dissect my own story, or???
 Yeah, I’m not going to pretend I could pull that off.
 My imposter syndrome is raging hard enough just writing this post, thank you very much.